 Don’t forget that you will experience and be a part of so many more festivals and celebrations on the road.
-If we felt we’d missed out on Christmas ( which we don’t) there is much to be gained by immersing yourself in other traditions.
-Tet in Vietnam, Diwali in Nepal, Easter in Romania, every country has new and amazing festivities to enjoy.
+If we felt we’d missed out on Christmas there is much to be gained by immersing yourself in other traditions.
+Tet in Vietnam, Diwali in Nepal, Easter in Romania, Thaipusam in Kuala Lumpur, every country has new and amazing festivities to enjoy.

 We hope you have a lovely Christmas wherever you are and I just hope we all get through our Christmas pleasantly and stress free.
 Then back to travel!

 How do you feel about Christmas?
 Is it a big deal or would you rather it was cancelled?

 If you'd like to hire a car during your stay, use this car rental comparison tool to find the best deal!

 We also suggest you take a look at this company to get a quote for all kinds of travel insurance.